-The trip to Triund trek can be done at any time of the year except the months of January and February because of the heavy snowfall.
-However, the best time to visit Triund is from March to mid or end of June before the monsoon arrives in North India.
+The trip to Triund trek can be made at any time of the year except January and February because of the heavy snowfall.
+However, the best time to visit Triund is from March to the mid or end of June before the monsoon arrives in North India.

-How to reach Triund or Mcleod Ganj from Delhi
+How to reach Triund or Mcleodganj from Delhi

-Mcleod Ganj lies at a distance of around 500 km from Delhi or about 250 km from Chandigarh.
+Mcleodganj lies at a distance of around 500 km from Delhi or about 250 km from Chandigarh.
 You can either reach by your own car or by using public transport such as train, bus or air.

-Triund by Road:
+Triund by Road

 Delhi – Chandigarh – Ropar – Nangal – Una – Mubarakpur – Dehra – Kangra – Dharamshala – McLeod Ganj – Triund OR the other route is as Delhi – Ludhiana – Jalandhar – Hoshiarpur – Mubarakpur – Dehra – Kangra – Dharamshala – McLeod Ganj – Triund.

 By Bus: The best option to reach Mcleod Ganj from Delhi is to catch the overnight Volvo of either HRTC or HPTDC.
-There are other private operators as well that run buses between Delhi and Dharamshala in the evening but I will prefer to choose HRTC and HPTDC due to the reliability of their services.
+There are other private operators as well that run buses between Delhi and Dharamshala in the evening.
+Still, I will prefer to choose HRTC and HPTDC due to the reliability of their services.

 There are various buses or shared local jeeps that run from Pathankot to Dharamshala in every one or two hours and cost around Rs 150.
 Dharamshala to Mcleod Ganj is about 10-12 KM and again various private and govt. buses are available till the evening.

 By Air: Flights are also available to Dharamshala (Gaggal Airport or Kangra Airport) and eventually, you can reach Mcleod Ganj by booking a private cab.

-If you are interested in traveling to offbeat places in the Himalayas, I bet you will really like the article on Top 12 Must Visit Offbeat Places in Himachal Near Delhi
+If you are interested in traveling to offbeat places in the Himalayas, I bet you will really like the article on Top 12 Must-Visit Offbeat Places in Himachal Near Delhi

 Can I make a weekend trip to Triund?

-Please note I will suggest adding one or more days to the plan to keep it relaxed but in case you are really pressed for time and want to do the trek to Triund over a weekend, I will suggest the following plan:
+Please note I will suggest adding one or more days to the plan to keep it relaxed but in case you are pressed for time and want to do the trek to Triund over a weekend, I will suggest the following plan:

-Friday night: Take an overnight bus from Delhi to Mcleod Ganj at around 6-7 PM which will leave you at Mcleod Ganj around 6 AM.
+Friday night: Take an overnight HPTDC Volvo bus from Delhi to Mcleod Ganj at around 6-7 PM which will leave you at Mcleod Ganj around 6 AM.
 Take a room for being fresh or you can use public toilets as per your choice of comfort.

 Saturday: After getting fresh, eat a good breakfast and carry some fruit and water for the trek to Triund.
 Book a cab till the Galu temple and start the trek to Triund by 10-11 AM.
 The trek traverses through the beautiful forest, offering some nice vantage point views.
 You will reach Triund by 2-3 PM.

-As you can see that it is possible to plan a weekend trip to Triund but it is quite hectic and may take away the real feeling of enjoying the trek over fatigue and rest.
+As you can see that it is possible to plan a weekend trip to Triund trek, but it is quite hectic and may take away the real feeling of enjoying the trek over fatigue and rest.